ToolVS

 Who Should Choose Tableau?

-• Dedicated data analytics teams who need the most powerful viz
+• Dedicated data analytics teams needing the most powerful viz

 • Organizations with complex, multi-source data blending needs